wikimedia/mediawiki-extensions-MobileFrontend/README.md

 ##### $wgMFNamespacesWithoutCollapsibleSections

-In which namespaces sections shoudn't be collapsed
+In which namespaces sections shoudn't be collapsed.

 * Type: `Array`
 * Default: